 We work together with UNESCO!

 In 2018 the Land of Legends Sweden, was adopted on to UNESCO’s Register of Good Safeguarding Practices.
-We became one out of twenty in the world.
 Being on this register means that you have an exceptional good methodology on how to work with intangible cultural heritage.
 We are really proud of this.
 We also act as expert when UNESCO ask for it.

 Please see our video, that will explain more of our work!